-As noted in Part One, the F4 had no issues when
+As noted in Part One, the F4 had no issues when finding

-findings don't change the original assessment at all.
+don't change the original assessment at all.

-My basic test suite of Bluetooth-enabled devices or
+My basic test suite of Bluetooth-enabled devices or peripherals

-evaluations and for daily use is as follows:
+for daily use is as follows:

 From a Bluetooth Adapter perspective, one thing to remember

 like the iCombi AP 21 and Rocket Fish MBT30, audio output via

 this connection is fixed (i.e., constant output level), so volume

 can only be adjusted via the headset controls.

-On the other hand, when the peripheral is connected by
+On the other hand, when the peripheral is connected by wire

-wireless host for streaming audio to the headset, volume controls on either the
+streaming audio to the headset, volume controls on either the

 headset or paired peripheral can be used.